spool-labs/tapedrive-improvement-entities/proposals/TIMD-003.md

 - **Transaction signature chaining** is client-dependent, inefficient, and not enforceable on-chain.
 - **Waiting for SIMD-0258 (transaction introspection)** would require new SVM features and delay standardization of tape traversal.

-## Impact

-Slot number linked lists improve program-level consistency, reduce on-chain storage costs, and simplify tape reconstruction.
-Miners can audit tapes using only standard Solana RPC without special infrastructure or large data fields.

-## Security Considerations

-Slot numbers are verifiable, deterministic, and part of the core Solana consensus process.
-This reduces risks of manipulation compared to client-side signature chaining.
-In scenarios where multiple writes per block are introduced in Solana, miners can still accurately parse segments by inspecting all writes in a slot.